iotaledger/tips/README.md

 ## Stardust TIPs

 Stardust is the next upgrade of the IOTA protocol that adds tokenization and smart contract chain support besides many more improvements.
-Browse the [list of TIPs](#list-of-tips) below with the _Stardust_ tag to learn more about what changes with Stardust.
+Browse the [list of TIPs](#list-of-tips) below with the _Stardust_ tag to learn more about what changes.

 ## List of TIPs

  - Last updated: 2022-05-20
- - The _Status_ of a TIP reflects it current state with respect to its progression to being supported on the IOTA mainnet.
+ - The _Status_ of a TIP reflects its current state with respect to its progression to being supported on the IOTA mainnet.
    - `Draft` TIPs are work in progress.
 They may or may not have a working implementation on a testnet.
    - `Proposed` TIPs are demonstrated to have a working implementation.
 These TIPs are supported on Shimmer, the staging network of IOTA.
    - `Active` TIPs are supported on the IOTA mainnet.